webdenim/bootstrapthemes.io/content/hire-me.md

 - Content proof-reading.
 - Content translation.

-These tasks are available at the Russian freelance marketplace [Kwork](https://kwork.ru/user/rstmgrv).
-If you have questions, feel free to [contact me](/contact/).
+For any questions, feel free to contact me via email: contact[at]rustemgareev[dot]com.